Driving through Maine’s winter season increases your accident risks.

 -Stay alert and keep all of your attention on the task at hand — driving!

-If you or someone you love has been the victim of a car accident, contact us at 1-800-804-2004 for a free and confidential consultation to discuss your rights.
+If you or someone you love has been the victim of a car accident, contact us at 1-800-804-2004 for a confidential consultation to discuss your rights.

 More Blog Entries: